 According to The Guardian, one of the most important moments in the the history of humanity and warfare happened in this street, on September 12, 1933.

 The Hungarian physicist Leo Szilard was standing waiting for a light to change at the point where Southampton Row becomes Russell Square.

 It’s ‘da bomb

-When the green signal came and Slizard moved, something about that moment of stepping off the kerb put an idea into his head: what would happen if neutrons were smashed into the nuclei of atoms in a way that released two neutrons from the second atom?
+When the green signal came and Slizard moved, something about that moment of stepping off the curb put an idea into his head.
+What would happen if neutrons were smashed into the nuclei of atoms in a way that released two neutrons from the second atom?

 You would get two neutrons for the price of one, and if those two neutrons did the same, then you’d have four, and then four for eight, and so on, and very quickly “it might be possible to set up a nuclear chain reaction, liberate energy on an industrial scale, and construct atomic bombs”.

 Venue announced for the upcoming @theworldchess World Chess Championship in London.
 It is The College in Holborn – very smart place!